Support Groups For Addiction Recovery

 Some people are hesitant to join a group.
 They may feel they don’t have a problem or that it won’t compare to the addictions of others in the group.
 Hitting “rock-bottom” is not a prerequisite for getting help.

 There are support groups across the country that can help.
-Contact a rehab professional for help locating a group or treatment program near you.
+Contact a treatment provider for help locating a group or treatment program near you.